mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

   </ListView>
 ```

 The inner `DataTemplate` has a `TextCell` where the `Text` property is provided by the binding expression `{Binding DisplayName}`.
-To analyse this expression, MFractor requires a binding context; MFractor will walk out the wrapping view (ListView), locate the `ItemsSource` property and evaluate the expression.
-When the return type is a IEnumerable or array, MFractor unwraps the generic or array and grabs the inner type.
-This provides the C# type of the binding context for all binding expressions used within the data template.
+To analyse this expression, MFractor requires a binding context; MFractor will walk out to the encapsulating view (ListView), locate the `ItemsSource` property and evaluate the expression.

+When the return type is an `IEnumerable` or array, MFractor unwraps the generic or array and grabs the inner type.
+This provides the binding context type for the binding expressions used within the data template.

 ##Summary
 In summary, we've learnt that MFractor will use the binding context to power the Xaml analyser and navigation improvements.